Alton, Ontario: History

 Alton was originally settled in the 1816 by Martin Middaugh Jr, a United Empire Loyalist who received a 200-acre land grant from the Crown, likely for military service.
 In the ensuing years a hamlet emerged thanks to a prosperous milling operation on Shaw Creek a tributary of the Credit River.
 In 1852 with the population growing this community needed a post office and therefore an official name.
 A town hall meeting was held to come up with a name.
-John Meek, son of Robert Meek who owned the popular general store in the village suggested the name Alton, as he held in hand a newspaper from Alton, Illinois and it was chosen as name of the village.
+John Meek, son of Robert Meek who owned the popular general store in the village suggested the name Alton, as he held in hand a newspaper from Alton, Illinois and it was chosen as the name of the village.
 The new post office opened in 1854.
-Soon after Meek opened Alton’s first hotel.
+Soon after, Meek opened Alton’s first hotel.
 Alton prospered thanks to the mills which powered a number of different industries over the year.
 Alton was built up largely between the 1850s and early 1900s.
 Prior to its amalgamation into the Town of Caledon, Alton was a police village similarly to other villages located within Caledon, such as Caledon Village.
 There were also several mills built throughout the village, and for a considerable period of time, it was the main form of economic activity from Alton, likewise to Bolton.